MOLD, THE UNWELCOMED GUEST

 THE MOST COMMON PLACES IN YOUR HOME FOR MOLD TO BREED ARE:

-• Attics & Basements: You may think that moisture isn’t available in these areas, and you may be correct — depending on how your home is designed.
+- Attics & Basements: You may think that moisture isn’t available in these areas, and you may be correct — depending on how your home is designed.
 However, these areas are typically humid and lack proper ventilation.
-Clean these areas regularly and check for mold growth to make sure your family remains free from harm.
+Clean these areas regularly and check for mold growth to make sure your family remains safe.

 If you are concerned about mold exposure in your home, call Mold Zero for a free consultation today at (626)671-8885.
 Our clean Dry-Fog Technology will knock out the mold in your home, with most jobs being done in 1 business day!